JeevanDsouzajd/PlayerPulse/README.md

 # PlayerPulse
-Auction Bidding system for players
+Auction Bidding system for players in sports leagues